THE MINISTRY OF A.A ALLEN ONE OF THE FATHERS OF FAITH

 Observing the burgeoning ministry of others he noticed that the evangelists who were drawing the largest crowds were doing so under canvas.
 In the summer of 1951 joined the ranks of the tent ministries giving a down payment and commitment to pay off the remaining amount as the ministry grew – and it did.
 He established his headquarters in Dallas and in 1953 launched the Allen Revival Hour on radio.
 He conducted overseas campaigns in Cuba and Mexico regularly, and by1955 was broadcasting on seventeen Latin American radio stations as well as eighteen American ones.

-His inimitable style Allen’s sanguine personality expressed itself in his enthusiastic reports, unparalleled showmanship and startling miraculous claims.
+Allen’s sanguine personality expressed itself in his enthusiastic reports, unparalleled showmanship and startling miraculous claims.
 He was a persuasive preacher, with a compelling presence and unusual empathy and rapport with the common people.
 He preached an old-time Pentecostal message with consummate skill.
 His message of holiness resonated in the hearts of those reared in austere Pentecostalism.

 His stage presence and theatrical approach endeared him to the economically deprived working class and also to black communities.
 Ever the showman he made religion enjoyable and church-going fun.